 This is a question I get asked a lot at boat shows.
 People are becoming more aware of exercise and want to be active while they are outdoors and on the water.
 They already know that rowing is good exercise, but what they want to know is what kind of rowboat is the best for getting that exercise and why.

 Most people who are thinking about rowing a boat for exercise are not thinking about grunting and sweating like you might do in a gym.
 What they are thinking about is a pleasant outing on the water while exercising their cardiovascular system and burning off a few hundred calories as a byproduct of enjoying themselves.
 They are right to think that rowing can be enjoyable, and the boat they use can make a big difference.

 Keeping in mind the enjoyment of the outing as well as the quality of the exercise, here is my answer:

 For most people, the best rowboat for exercise rowing is an ordinary canoe.
 More specifically, a tandem recreational or touring type canoe set up with a rowing system.
 And the best rowing system to use in that canoe is the FrontRowrer™ (which I just happen to make).

 Canoes make excellent rowing boats.
 Well-designed tandem canoes have evolved into the perfect size and shape for two paddlers cruising comfortably for long periods.
-The propulsive power of a single oarsman is about the same as that of two paddlers.
-So it follows that this size and shape works well for a single oarsman.
+The propulsive power of a single oarsman is about the same as that of two paddlers, so it follows that this size and shape would work well for a single oarsman.
 Such a canoe has good stability, maneuvers easily, and moves efficiently over a broad range of speeds.
 And the open design with no decking makes it easy to store cameras, fishing gear, snacks, extra clothing, etc. within easy reach.

-Here are the most important qualities that make a good exercise rowboat:
+Here are some important qualities that make a good exercise rowboat: